Compliance laws and requirements can be a headache. But there’s a high price to pay for non-compliance — even if it’s unintentional.

 Personal Data: Gramm-Leach-Bliley Act

-In today’s hyper-connected world, personal information and privacy are top-of-mind issues.
-As a dealership, you have access to a great deal of sensitive personal and financial information, and the GLB Act is all about protecting that.
+Personal information and privacy are top-of-mind issues in today’s hyper-connected world.
+As a dealership, you have access to a great deal of sensitive personal and financial information.
+The purpose of the Gramm-Leach-Bliley (GLB) Act is to protect that.

-Even if you don’t intentionally share or expose customer data, not paying due diligence to security can be costly.
-For example, in California, a single exposed driver’s license can result in fines up to $11,000.
+Violating the GLB Act, even unintentionally, can be costly.
+In California, for example, a single exposed driver’s license can result in fines up to $11,000.

 So how do you avoid a similar situation?
 First of all, know your regulations.
 The GLB Act contains two sections — the Gramm-Leach-Bliley Privacy Rule and the Gramm-Leach-Bliley Safeguards Rule.

-The GLB Privacy Rule centers on protecting customer privacy and personal data security.
-Dealers are required to collect, store and share personal and financial information in an organized, secure method; inform clients what data is collected and how that data will be shared; and allow clients to opt out of sharing where possible.
+The GLB Privacy Rule centers on protecting customer privacy and personal data.
+Dealers are required to collect, store, and share personal and financial information in an organized, secure method.
+They must also inform clients what data is collected and how that data will be shared.
+Finally, dealers must allow clients to opt out of sharing where possible.
 Take special care when it comes to third-party sharing, such as with telemarketers and other retailers.

-The GLB Safeguards Rule is where taking action to keep that data secure comes in.
-In other words, how are you going to protect client information from unauthorized access, fraud and/or misuse?
-There are a few key components to factor in: a written information security plan, a comprehensive risk analysis, safeguards from affiliates, and ongoing plan implementation and monitoring.
+The GLB Safeguards Rule is requires dealers to take action to secure customer data.
+In other words, how are you going to protect client information from unauthorized access, fraud, and/or misuse?
+This rule looks for a few things: a written information security plan, a comprehensive risk analysis, safeguards from affiliates, and ongoing plan implementation and monitoring.

 Identify Theft: Red Flags Rule

 Do you know what an identity thief looks like?
-In literal terms, probably yes — like any other person.
+In literal terms, yes — they look like any other person.
 But pinpointing the warning signs of identity theft is why we have the Red Flags Rule.